San Francisco · Q2 2026

 are active in SF.

-San Francisco is home to over 167,000 active registered businesses across its neighborhoods and commercial corridors.
+San Francisco has 167,711 active registered businesses across its neighborhoods and commercial corridors.
 The Financial District alone accounts for 13.5% of all active registrations, more than the Mission, SoMa, and Chinatown combined.
-More than 12,000 new businesses chose San Francisco in 2025, part of a consistent pipeline of entrepreneurs investing in the city every year.
+12,246 new businesses registered in 2025, the fourth straight year above 12,000.

 Active Businesses